 We may be confined to a single location, yet this provides many opportunities to observe the birds in our immediate vicinity.
 Common birds such as Oriental Magpie Robin, Indian White-eye, Black Drongo, will be busy finding mates, building nests, and feeding young.
 The eBird challenge for June is to upload at least 30 lists from the same single location.
 Each list should be a complete list of at least 15 mins duration with no ‘X’s.

 Although not part of this month’s challenge, do consider adding sounds, photos, and behavioural comments.
-Also, if you see any (or more) of these behaviours – select the relevant breeding and behaviour codes.
+Also, if you see any breeding behaviours – select the relevant breeding and behaviour codes.
 This helps in understanding the breeding ecology of birds across our Indian subcontinent, which otherwise is poorly documented.

 While birding, please ensure that you adhere to COVID-19 related instructions by central and local authorities.